-Amazingly, starchy foods such as bread and pasta, but also potatoes, quinoa and beetroots may be worse for your health than sugar.
+Amazingly, starchy foods such as bread and pasta, but also potatoes, quinoa and beetroots (at least in their cooked form) may be worse for your health than sugar.
 Very hard to believe, I know.
 The reasons for saying this are, however, based on research, personal experience and common sense.
 Let me explain.

 The scientific name for starch is 'polysaccharide', which literally means 'many sugars'.
 As you probably already know, starchy foods and carbohydrates are broken down in the body into sugars.
 Whereas table sugar is a 'disaccharide', containing only two sugars (saccharides), starch contains many hundreds, perhaps thousands, of saccharides, as explained by Carol Sinclair in 'The IBS Low-Starch Diet' (book).